Pithikos/bash-contexter/README.md

     rm -r ~/.bash_contexter

-You also need to manually remove the source line in your ~/.profile or ~/.bash_profile
+You also need to manually remove the source line in your ~/.bashrc

 Helpers